Addionics, a startup creating ‘next-gen’ batteries for electric cars and more, raises $6M – TechCrunch

 It also says its approach is different to other companies that are trying to improve batteries, which tend to focus on chemistry rather than on physics.
 Addionics’ chemistry agnostic approach means that it can still benefit from advances in chemistry, while bringing something additional to the table.

-Or to put it more colourfully, Yufit says Addionics is “betting on the race, and not on the horse”.
+Or to put it more colourfully, Yufit says Addionics is “betting on the race, and not on the horse.”

 To that end, the company is initially targeting the automotive market but also sees its technology finding a home in other products such as consumer electronics, medical devices, grid energy storage, drones, and more.